Directly to the content

 Oxidative stress as a stumbling block

-Our bodies are confronted with "oxidative stress" every day.
-This refers to an excess of free radicals, which arises from natural metabolic processes.
-Due to their chemical composition, free radicals are highly reactive, readily forming bonds with other molecules – regardless of whether these molecules are already bonded or not.
-As a result, they can damage cellular structures such as the cell membrane, proteins, and even DNA, the blueprint of our bodies.
+Every day, our body is confronted with "oxidative stress."
+This refers to an excess of oxygen radicals that arise from natural metabolic processes.
+Free radicals are highly reactive due to their chemical composition, readily forming bonds with other molecules—regardless of whether they are already in a liaison or not.
+As a result, they can damage cellular structures such as the cell membrane, proteins, and even DNA, the blueprint of our body.

-If this balancing act fails and too many oxygen radicals are produced in a short time, we have various coping mechanisms at our disposal.
-In addition to the cell's classic repair mechanisms, there is the antioxidant protective shield.
-This includes molecules like resveratrol, which have a direct or indirect antioxidant effect..
+If this balancing act fails and too many oxygen radicals are produced in a short time, we have various coping mechanisms available.
+In addition to the classical repair mechanisms of the cell, there is the antioxidant protective shield.
+This includes molecules like resveratrol, which act directly or indirectly as antioxidants.

 Regenschirm

-Trans-resveratrol acts like an umbrella, protecting against free radicals that bombard our cells.
+Trans-Resveratrol protects like an umbrella against free radicals that bombard our cells.

-The direct antioxidant effect – What is a antioxidant?
+The direct antioxidant effect – What is an antioxidant?

 The indirect antioxidant effect